-David Graff, a shareholder in Anderson Kill's New York office, counsels his clients across the full spectrum of their business needs, including commercial litigation and arbitration, corporate and transactional work, and estate and succession planning.
-Sustaining long-term client relationships, he is able to place decisions on particular matters in the broad context of his clients' business needs and strategy.
+David Graff, a shareholder in Anderson Kill's New York office, is chair of the firm's Foreign Investment Recovery group, and is a member of the Corporate and Commercial Litigation, Real Estate and Construction, Corporate and Securities, and Estates, Trusts,Tax Services and Banking and Lending groups.
+He counsels his clients across the full spectrum of their business needs, including commercial litigation and arbitration, corporate and transactional work, and estate and succession planning.

 Mr. Graff counsels clients in industries including alcoholic beverage, securities, general financial services, construction, special servicers of myriad type debt, and real estate developers.

 Mr. Graff prosecutes and defends all aspects of commercial disputes, litigating breach of contract, fraud, fraudulent conveyances, fiduciary duty, and business tort matters as well as securities litigations (including, arbitrations before FINRA and defending claims in Federal Courts), complex litigation concerning shareholder rights in public securities and closely held corporations and litigations in the bankruptcy court to protect his clients' interests through, among other things, prosecution and defense of adversary proceedings.
 He is also regularly retained to commence and defend employment litigations and arbitrations on behalf of employers, and acts as national counsel to a special servicer of student loan debt with over $1 billion under management.

 An aggressive and creative litigator, Mr. Graff has employed novel strategies and won first-of-a-kind results -- for example, winning a contempt order in Delaware Chancery Court against a Delaware Corporation with its principal operations in China, getting a Receiver appointed to pursue the company's assets, and successfully seizing assets of the company and its associates in the British Virgin Islands, Hong Kong and New York.